db8fs/SerialBridge/README.md

 For Windows there are projects available, that can provide a kernel driver for these purposes.
 For further details, just have a look at [Com0Com](https://com0com.sourceforge.net/).

+## Isn't this possible using linux and minicom or screen?

+Sure, feel free to do so and share it!
+This approach here tries to be customizable for your own needs - and you may do so, but be warned, that changes on the software must be applied under GPLv3, which shouldn't be a bigger problem these days.

 ## What's the License for SerialBridge?